Higher Koszul duality and $n$-affineness: Introduction

 \subsection{Acknowledgements}

 This project took quite a long time to complete, and along the way we benefited enormously from conversations and email exchanges with friends and colleagues that helped us navigate the many subtle issues in the theory of Koszul duality.
-We owe special thanks to Francesco Battistoni, John Francis, Yonatan Harpaz, David Nadler, Mauro Porta, Pavel Safronov and German Stefanich.\\ The second author wishes to dedicate this work to the loving memory of his father, who passed away during the completion of this project. \addtocontents{toc}{ }
+We owe special thanks to Francesco Battistoni, Ivan Di Liberti, John Francis, Andrea Gagna, Yonatan Harpaz, David Nadler, Guglielmo Nocera, Mauro Porta, Pavel Safronov, German Stefanich.
+We are deeply grateful to an anonymous referee for their many useful comments and for highlighting a gap in the proof of \cref{lemma:locfullyfaithful}.\\ The second author wishes to dedicate this work to the loving memory of his father, who passed away during the completion of this project. \addtocontents{toc}{ }